mitshah1207/avon/README.md

 - Breakfast (any time before the 1st walk)
 - Treats: as required

-Give each meal in the feeding metal bowl.
+- Give each meal in the feeding metal bowl.
 Fluff it up a bit with the fork so it's not stuck to the sides too much.
-Keep the bowl out with any leftovers, he'll likely finish them later.
-Sometimes need to hand feed him small amounts to get him to eat (rare).
+- Keep the bowl out with any leftovers, he'll likely finish them later.
+- Sometimes need to hand feed him small amounts to get him to eat (rare).

-Worst case scenario - if doesn't want meal, leave it out or try handfeeding it.
-If more than one meal missed give him rice and chicken.
+- **Worst case scenario** - if doesn't want meal, leave it out or try handfeeding it.
+If more than one meal missed give him rice and chicken to replace the meal.

 ### Medication
-Three times a day.
-Have provided instructions in the small purple box (8pm, 8am are the doses relevant to you).
-When we get to you, I'll demonstrate how to give the medication.
-Useful video: https://www.youtube.com/watch?v=ZN5Iil1hCAg After the medication, praise and give treats.
+- Three times a day.
+- Have provided instructions in the small purple box (8pm, 8am are the doses relevant to you).
+- When we get to you, I'll demonstrate how to give the medication.
+[Useful video](https://www.youtube.com/watch?v=ZN5Iil1hCAg).
+- After the medication, praise and give treats.
 Typically get him to sit, have treats by my side so he knows they are coming, deliver the meds then praise with treats.

 ### General
 - Bit more lethargic than usual when in the home and out on walks.
 However we still take him on walks to the Heath for over one hour, and to the park to play with the ball.